Edition for Web Developers — Last Updated 3 November 2025

 There are two ways this attribute is used.
 When wearing the autofill expectation

-mantle, the autocomplete
+mantle, the autocomplete attribute describes what

 input is expected from users.
-When wearing the autofill anchor mantle, the autocomplete
+When wearing the autofill anchor mantle, the autocomplete attribute describes the meaning of the given

 value.

-On an input
+On an input element whose type attribute is

-in the state, the autocomplete
+in the state, the autocomplete attribute wears the autofill anchor

 mantle.
 In all other cases, it wears the autofill expectation mantle.

-When wearing the autofill expectation mantle, the autocomplete
+When wearing the autofill expectation mantle, the autocomplete attribute, if specified, must have a value that

 is an ordered set of space-separated tokens consisting of either a single token that

-is an ASCII case-insensitive match for the string "off
+is an ASCII case-insensitive match for the string "off", or a single token that is an ASCII

-case-insensitive match for the string "on
+case-insensitive match for the string "on",

 or autofill detail tokens.